p360-workshop/DevDays-2020/DockerAndKubernetes/0-Docker.md

 `docker rmi 840891909344.dkr.ecr.us-east-1.amazonaws.com/workshop:<firstname-lastname>`

+Make sure that the image is removed from your local machine

+`docker images`

-To pull an image that you just pushed, run the following command:
+To pull an image back that you just pushed, run the following command:

 `docker pull 840891909344.dkr.ecr.us-east-1.amazonaws.com/workshop:<firstname-lastname>`